What is the risk of Yellow Fever in Uganda?

 Tell us about possible side effects of theYellow Fever vaccine

 Dr Prevatt advises: Yes, most definitely!
-The Yellow Fever vaccine is a live virus vaccine which can cause adverse events.
+The Yellow Fever vaccine is a live virus vaccine which can cause serious adverse events.
 Its use is restricted to certified providers who have had training in deciding whether the vaccine is appropriate for you.

-Very rarely having the vaccine can cause a disease similar to Yellow Fever itself.
+For example, very rarely having the vaccine can cause a disease similar to Yellow Fever itself.
 The risk of this appears to be approximately 1 in 200,000 people vaccinated.
 This risk is higher in people aged over 60, and very high in babies under 6 months (includes if a breastfeeding mother is given the Yellow Fever vaccine).
 More commonly, people can develop neurological problems after the vaccine; but the risk of this is still less than 1 per 100,000 people vaccinated.

 A certified Travel Medicine Clinic will therefore assess your risk of catching the disease (remember Yellow Fever is nasty) and balance it against the risks of the vaccine.